How to turn a dark, old closet into a cheerful bright art studio.

 After I completed my mural by adding the colors, I knew it could benefit from an extra bit of flair.
 Thus, I carefully added a black outline around all pieces in the illustration.
 It took me quite some time to complete outlining each petal and leaf – but boy was it worth it!
 To see how this line brings out subtle details that would’ve gone unnoticed without is simply breathtaking.

 The flowers look slightly misshapen, and their petals are too close together–could it be because of exhaustion?
-I recall the Kansas summers being scorching when I was a kid; however, as an adult my main struggle was with the humidity.
+I remember the Kansas summers being scorching hot when I was a kid.
+But, as an adult my main struggle was with the humidity.
 Exhaustion from this heat could definitely be responsible for those distorted blossoms!

 As I paused from painting my beloved flowers, I attacked the first layer of paint to the trim and doors.
-The dreary brown had been haunting me for weeks; however, a single coating of brilliant white trimmed paint entirely refreshed this space!
+The dreary brown had been haunting me for weeks.
+With a single coat of white trim paint it entirely refreshed this space!

-While searching for flooring at the local hardware store, I stumbled upon a remarkable remnant of neutral tile.
+I went to the local hardware store to find flooring options.
+I stumbled upon a remnant of vinyl flooring in a neutral tile.
 The appearance was perfect – its thickness and weight made it ideal for commercial spaces without having to use any glue!
 Not only did it look great in my space, but it effectively covered up the unsightly hardwood floors hiding beneath.

-Since the walls were curved, I had to be creative and deliberate about finding storage options that would fit snugly against them.
-These peculiarities are common in older homes since the center of a house can sink or shift over time, making it difficult for renovations.
-This was my experience as well: all of the walls and floors ended up being off-angle due to needing reinforcement at the home’s core.
+Since the walls were curved, I had to be creative and deliberate when finding storage options.
+It was difficult to find ones that would fit against them.
+These peculiarities are common in older homes.
+This happens when the center of a house can sink or shift over time, making it difficult for renovations.
+This was my experience anyway.
+All of the walls and floors ended up being off-angle due to needing reinforcement at the home’s core.

-When I visited the local hardware store, I purchased a large sheet of white melamine tabletop to fashion into a custom countertop for my space.
+I went to the local hardware store to find some options.
+I purchased a large sheet of white melamine to cut into a custom countertop for my space.
 The plus side is that it enabled me to craft an effective workbench near the window.
-Moreover, after sanding and painting them accordingly, I added curved tabletops on top of the shelving units- giving myself more storage room and workspace!
+After sanding and painting them, I added curved tabletops on top of the shelving units.
+This gave me more storage room and workspace!

-For the sake of tidiness and ease of access, I decided to put together a storage shelf above my windows in order to safely stow away my containers and art paper.
+For the sake of tidiness and ease of access, I decided to put together a storage shelf above my windows.
+This allowed me to safely stow away my containers and art paper.
 This was especially beneficial since it freed up floor space and made cleaning much more manageable.

 Overall, I am extremely satisfied with the outcome.
-If given another opportunity to make changes, I would prioritize installing countertops and storage units before determining the mural’s appearance because currently its beauty is covered by shelving.
+If given another opportunity to make changes, I would prioritize installing countertops and storage units.
+This would have helped determine the mural’s appearance because currently its beauty is covered by shelving.

-Seeking a change of scenery, I relocated to another state and took all my belongings with me – except for one showstopping piece.
+Seeking a change of scenery, I relocated to another state and took all my belongings with me.
+All except for this one showstopping piece.
 Yes, I left the mural intact!
 It would be perfect as a nursery or something else special that could bring joy to the new owners.

-I’d love to hear your thoughts on this or what you would have done differently – please leave them in the comments below!
+I’d love to hear your thoughts on the mural.
+What would you have done differently – please leave them in the comments below!